cabouman/mbircone/README.md

-# OpenMBIR-ConeBeam
+# MBIR Cone

-Open Source Cone Beam MBIR package
+Our goal is to write a Python Package for Cone Beam reconstruction.
+This will be based on a Cython interface to the C-base OpenMBIR-ConeBeam package.

+## Distribution Statement

 Distribution Statement A. Approved for public release: distribution unlimited (88ABW-2020-0895).
 If you publish results based on this code, please cite the following paper: